-Today we are talking about chestnuts and browns, two autumn fruits rich in calories and carbohydrates.
+Today we talk about chestnuts and chestnuts, two autumn fruits rich in calories and carbohydrates.
 Excellent in the kitchen, versatile, perfect in both sweet and savoury preparations, for years these fruits have been the food of the poor, but now they've been rediscovered at the #8217;inside a modern, gourmet kitchen.
-Among other things, Chestnuts and browns are completely GLUTEN FREE and the flour made from these fruits is essential for the’feeding of coeliacs, especially for the preparation of fluffy and good cakes, as the CHESTNUTS AND CHOCOLATA CASTAGNACCIO , but gluten-free.
+Among other things, chestnuts and browns are completely GLUTEN FREE And the flour obtained from these fruits is fundamental for the nutrition of celiacs, especially for the preparation of fluffy and good cakes, as the CHESTNUTS AND CHOCOLATA CASTAGNACCIO , but gluten-free.

-First of all, we have to say that chestnuts and browns are not the same thing, even though they're genetically similar: Chestnut is the fruit of the wild chestnut tree (scientific name Castanea sativa, also called ‘bread tree’ because for decades the chestnut fed populations of hills and mountains across Europe).
-While brown is the tree planted, that is made more productive and of standardized quality by the hand of the man.
+First of all, we must say that chestnuts and browns are not the same thing, even though they're genetically similar: the chestnut and the fruit of the wild tree chestnut (scientific name Castanea sativa, also called ‘bread tree’ because for decades the chestnut fed populations of hills and mountains across Europe).
+While the Brown and the fruit of the cultivated tree, that is made more productive and of standardized quality by the hand of the man.
 The difference, though, it's not just in the’tree from which the two fruits come.
 There are also visual and taste differences.
 In addition to price.

-Visually, chestnuts are of more irregular size and shape, are smaller and have an irregular surface.
+Visually, the chestnuts I'm from more irregular sizes and shapes, are smaller and have an irregular surface.
 The color of the outer skin is darker and the skin is thicker.
 The inner skin often penetrates deeply into the pulp, making cleaning more complex.
 Chestnuts are also less flavorful and are often used to produce creams, thickeners and farts, excellent for preparing traditional recipes like cASTAGNACCIO.

-Browns, instead, are larger and more regular-shaped, have a lighter outer skin, thin and shiny and the slightly hairy inner skin is easier to remove.
+The Brown, instead, are larger and regularly shaped, have a lighter outer skin, thin and shiny and the slightly hairy inner skin is easier to remove.
 In addition, browns contain more sugar, and are therefore tastier and tastier.
 They are the fruit used in bakery, to prepare the wonderful brown glacè.
 The cost?
 Of course, browns cost a lot more than chestnuts.

 In Italy, there are, between chestnuts and browns, 13 products DOP (Protected designation of origin) or Igp (Protected geographic indication).
 In addition, They are protected by the DOP also Chestnuts Lunigiana Dop and flour Neccio Garfagnana (source Qualivita).